 Join us as we recognise strong female protagonists and spotlight their success in our annual case study competition.

-Competition status: Open
+Competition status: Closed for entries

 Publication: The CASE Journal

 We welcome high quality teaching cases to our Case for Women case writing competition, run in partnership with The Case for Women, Forté and MBA Roundtable.

 The aim of the competition is to promote the development of high-quality teaching case material that positively represents the challenges and triumphs of real women in leadership positions.

 We encourage the global submission of cases with complex and compelling management decision-making dilemmas.
 In order to position your case as best as possible, please make sure that you have read the submission requirements in full (both entry criteria and author guidelines) before submitting your case.

 The Case for Women competition was developed to fill significant gender gaps in business school teaching case literature.
 According to a 13-year-long study conducted by Lesley Symons of The Case for Women, female protagonists are present in only 11% of award-winning case papers.

 In response to this research, Lesley developed The Symons Test (see below); a simple method to measure female representation in case papers.
 Lesley uses this test to evaluate the presence of women in case papers.